APogue/APogue.github.io/_posts/posts/2024-09-13-TitleVIModel-via-TitleIX.md

 		- 21 school statistics

 	- But it does not *proactively address* sexual harassment & sexual harassment is one among several protections afforded by Title IX that are not covered by Campus SaVE (it did address quid pro quo harassment).

+		- "Sexual harassment refers to behaviors with sexual connotations that interfered with an individual’s academic or professional performance, limited the individual’s ability to participate in an academic program, or created an intimidating, hostile, or offensive social, academic, or work environment."
+(AAU Climate Survey)

 		- Gender discrimination